ibrahimAlabdullah/ocular-disease-classification/README.md

  ocular disease classification web app using Django and deep learninig

- the ocular diseases are classificated :
+ the diseases are classificated :

  0.Normal